open-mmlab/mmdetection/docs/en/user_guides/test_results_submission.md

 #### Update them in command line

-The command for the update of the related settings and inference on coco test-dev are as below.
+The command for update of the related settings and inference on coco test-dev are as below.

 ```shell
 # test with single gpu